MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-how-to-enable-network-unlock.md

 ## <a href="" id="bkmk-unsupportedsystems"></a>Configure Network Unlock Group Policy settings on earlier versions

-Network Unlock and the accompanying group policy settings were introduced in Windows Server 2012 but can be deployed using operating systems running Windows Server 2008 R2 and Windows Server 2008.
+Network unlock and the accompanying group policy settings were introduced in Windows Server 2012 but can be deployed using operating systems running Windows Server 2008 R2 and Windows Server 2008.

 **Requirements**